 If the NEB determines that the project is in the public interest, it issues a certificate for the construction and operation of the project, with conditions as appropriate.
 The certificate is subject to the approval of the Governor-in-Council (i.e. Cabinet).

 9. What is the difference in between a permit process and a certificate process?

 A permit process involves a technical assessment carried out by the NEB.
 A public hearing does not take place.

 A certificate process involves a public hearing to determine whether the project is in the public interest.

 To make a public interest determination, the NEB must hear from any person directly affected by the application, and may hear from anyone who has relevant information or expertise.
 This can include hearing from Indigenous peoples, local government, industry and landowners.

 At the end of the hearing, the NEB must determine whether the project is in the public interest taking into account a range of environmental, socio-economic, technical and economic considerations.

-Yes, participant funding is accepting new applications until 7 February 2018.
-Please visit the Participant Funding Program page for information on deadlines, eligibility, how to apply for funding, and how to submit claims.
+Yes, participant funding is available through the Participant Funding Program (seepage for information on deadlines, eligibility, how to apply for funding, and how to submit claims.)

 - Date modified: